DeviceNut/BluefruitStrs/README.md

 The following devices are supported from Adafruit:

-Bluefruit LE SPI Friend.
+* Bluefruit LE SPI Friend
-Bluefruit LE Micro.
+* Bluefruit LE Micro
-Feather 32u4 Bluefruit LE.
+* Feather 32u4 Bluefruit LE

 After downloading, rename folder to 'BluefruitStrs' and install in the Arduino Libraries folder.